 Education is one of our core values at TEN31 Marketing.
-We are not like other marketing companies who come in and do all the work for you, while you feel left in the dark as to what’s happening and why.
+We are not like some other marketing companies who come in and do all the work for you, while you feel left in the dark as to what’s happening and why.
 We will educate you through every step of the process explaining what you need, why you need it and most importantly – how to execute it.

 We also try to make education a priority for ourselves.
 We strive to carve time out of our calendars on a weekly basis to read articles, listen to webinars and podcasts, watch videos, and browse social media to learn more about our industry, our competitors, the ever-changing internet, and key thought leaders.
-A couple weeks ago, this discovery time lead me to a webinar powered by Hootsuite.
-Hootsuite is an online business dedicated to social media management and we actively use Hootsuite on a daily basis.
+A couple weeks ago, this discovery time lead us to a webinar powered by Hootsuite.
+Hootsuite is an online business dedicated to social media management, and we actively use Hootsuite on a daily basis.
 The webinar was titled, “Social Ads 2017” and discussed the landscape of social media advertising and how it will impact businesses in 2017.
 Knowing that social media marketing is a core service that we provide, we were extremely interested in this topic.
 Our takeaways are highlighted below that we felt were the most relevant for TEN31 Marketing and our clientele.

-Only 2% of a brand’s audience sees their organic posts on Facebook
+Takeaway #1: Only 2% of a brand’s audience sees their organic posts on Facebook

 What does this mean?
 Your social media roadmap has to be very strategic and researched.
 It can be easy to put a ton of work into something and have it be a complete waste of time because no one will see it.
 You want to focus your energy on what will get you the biggest bang for your buck and will be the most effective for your business.

-Integrating social media advertising will be necessary to any effective strategy
+Takeaway #2: Integrating social media advertising will be necessary to any effective strategy

-1) Define Goals
+- Define Goals

-2) Learn About Your Audience
+- Learn About Your Audience

-3) Build Your Digital Marketing Strategy
+- Build Your Digital Marketing Strategy

-4) Measure & Learn
+- Measure & Learn

-Facebook is making the rules and if you want your business to utilize social media effectively and produce ROI, you have to play by their rules.
+Facebook is making the rules, and if you want your business to utilize social media effectively and produce ROI, you have to play by their rules.
 This means you have to start paying to play.
-Yes Facebook is a free tool for businesses and there is a lot that you can do for free but it will only be able to take your strategy so far before you hit a plateau.
+Yes, Facebook is a free tool for businesses and there is a lot that you can do for free, but it will only be able to take your strategy so far before you hit a plateau.
 In order to continue growing and leveraging your impact, putting money into advertising is the logical next step.

 Remember the days of getting a ton of likes or comments and thinking that your post was a hit?!
-Well those days are almost behind us so wave bye!
+Well those days are almost behind us so wave goodbye!
 It’s great that your posts are engaging and people are responding to them but if that’s all they are doing, those likes and comments don’t mean anything do they?